 How Much Do Talking Birds Cost?

-Unfortunately, owning a raven, mockingbird, or crow without a permit is illegal in all US states.
-Even then, you need a good reason to have one.
-It’s not impossible, but they don’t make the best pets anyway because they’re too wild.
-The good news is talking parrots are available to purchase as pets and often do well in captivity.
+Unfortunately, owning a raven, mockingbird, or crow without a permit is illegal in all U.S. states.
+Talking parrots are available as pets, often thriving in captivity.

 It costs the following to buy talking birds for pets:

 |Lyrebirds||Not suitable as a pet|